ualjuliette/creative-computing/README.md

-# Thoughts on the field of creative-computing
+# Thoughts on the field of creative computing

 ### Introduction